 This increase of speeds can be enforced by configuring the remote control relays as per the following wiring diagram.
 In the diagram below we can see an IC 555 PWM circuit wired with the 4 relays of the remote control receiver module of the 6 relays (1 relay being unused and could be simply removed to educe space and weight).

-The PWM feed is connected with all the N/C contacts of the relays, which implies that normally the quadcopter would be hovering through this PWM feed whose duty cycle may be initially adjusted such that the quadcopter is able to attain a correct specified amount of thrust, and altitude.
+As may be witnessed in the diagram, the PWM feed is connected with all the N/C contacts of the relays, which implies that normally the quadcopter would be hovering through this uniform and equal PWM feed, whose duty cycle may be initially adjusted such that the quadcopter is able to attain a correct specified amount of thrust, and altitude.

 This may be experimented by appropriately adjusting the shown PWM pot.